abdulazezms/keycloak-authentication-spi/README.md

 ## Description

-This project provides a method for creating a custom authentication flow, utilizing an authentication, credential, and required action providers.
+This project provides a method for creating a custom two-factor authentication flow.
+To achieve this, authenticator, required action, and credential providers are implemented.

-## Features

-- **Two-Factor Authentication (2FA):** Adds a second factor authentication using an SPI.
-- **Credential Providers:** Implementation of a custom credential provider.
-- **Authentication Providers:** Implementation of a custom authentication provider.
-- **Required Action Providers:** Implementation of a custom required action provider.

 ## Deployment
 To package the sources, build the image, and deploy the services: